simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 shown on the accounts screen.
 As on the accounts screen, this can be toggled with `F`.

-`C` toggles cleared mode, which shows transactions with [cleared status](/journal.html#status) only.
+`U` toggles filtering by [unmarked status](/journal.html#status), showing or hiding unmarked transactions.
-Similarly, `P` toggles pending mode, which shows only pending transactions, and `U` toggles uncleared mode, which shows only unmarked transactions.
+Similarly, `P` toggles pending transactions, and `C` toggles cleared transactions.
+(By default, transactions with all statuses are shown;
+if you activate one or two status filters, only those transactions are shown; and if you activate all three, the filter is removed.)q

 `R` toggles real mode, in which [virtual postings](/journal.html#virtual-postings) are ignored.